Praha (450 €)

 Brno (na vyžádání)

 The Red Hat Certified Specialist in Performance Tuning exam (EX442) tests your ability to use standard system tools to analyze the performance of Red Hat® Enterprise Linux® and its applications.
 The offering also validates the knowledge needed to use standard system tools and mechanisms to modify the behavior of the system and applications to improve performance.
 By passing this exam, you become a Red Hat Certified Specialist in Performance Tuning, which also counts toward becoming a Red Hat Certified Architect (RHCA®).
-This exam is based on Red Hat Enterprise Linux 8.
+Objectives listed for this exam are based on the most recent Red Hat product version available.

 Study points for the exam